Sand Tiger Shark

-English language common names include sand tiger shark, grey nurse shark, ground shark, spotted raggedtooth shark, slender-tooth shark, spotted sandtiger shark and ground shark.
+English language common names include sand tiger shark (US), grey nurse shark (Australia), ground shark, spotted raggedtooth shark (South Africa), slender-tooth shark, spotted sandtiger shark.
 Other common names are bacota (Spanish), pintado (Spanish), sarda (Spanish), cação-da-areia (Portuguese), mangona (Portuguese), tavrocarcharias (Greek), chien de mer (French), kalb, (Arabic), grauer sandhai (German), hietahai (Finnish), karish khol pari (Hebrew), oxhaj (Swedish), zandtijgerhaai (Dutch), peshkaqen i eger (Albanian), shirowani (Japanese) and spikkel-skeurtandhaai (Afrikaans).

-Currently sand tiger sharks are regulated in the commercial longline shark fishery on the east coast of the United States by the National Marine Fisheries Service where it is identified as a prohibited species.
-Any sand tiger caught must be immediately released with minimal harm to the shark.
-The World Conservation Union classifies the sandtiger as "Vulnerable", which means it faces a high risk of extinction in the wild in the medium term future.
-This is due to an observed, estimated, inferred or suspected reduction in the population of at least 20% over the last 10 years or three generations.
-Since the sand tiger’s reproductive rate is very low, only one or two pups per mature female every one or two years, the population needs to be closely monitored.
+Sand tiger sharks are a prohibited species regulated in the commercial longline shark fishery on the Atlantic and Gulf coasts of the United States by the National Marine Fisheries Service.
+Any sand tiger caught must be released immediately with minimal harm to the shark.
+The International Union for Conservation of Nature and Natural Resources (IUCN) classifies the sand tiger as “Vulnerable”, which means it faces a high risk of extinction in the wild in the medium term future.
+This is due to an observed, or estimated reduction in the population of at least 20% over the last 10 years or three generations.
 Catch rates of populations in Australia and South Africa have shown declines due to commercial fishing, spearfishing and beach meshing.
-Even with status as a protected species, the recovery of the sandtiger shark off the coast of Australia has been very slow.
+Even with status as a protected species, the recovery of the sand tiger shark off the coast of Australia has been very slow (Pollard and Smith, 2009).

 The IUCN is a global union of states, governmental agencies, and non-governmental organizations in a partnership that assesses the conservation status of species.

-Commonly found inshore ranging in depths from 6 to 626 feet (1.8 to 191 m), the sand tiger shark’s range extends to a variety of areas including the surf zone, shallow bays, coral and rocky reefs and deeper areas around the outer continental shelves.
-C. taurus is often found on the bottom but can also be seen throughout the water column.
-The sandtiger is migratory within its region, moving poleward during the summer while making equatorial movements during the fall and winter months.
+Sand tigers are commonly found inshore ranging in depths from 6 to 626 feet (1.8 to 191 m).
+The sand tiger is found in a variety of habitats including the surf zone, shallow bays, coral and rocky reefs and deeper areas around the outer continental shelves.
+C. taurus is often found on the bottom but can also be seen at all levels in the water column.
+It is migratory within its region, moving poleward during the summer while making equatorial movements during the fall and winter months (Compagno et al. 2005).

-1. Dirst dorsal fin is back on body, closer to pelvic fins than to pectoral fins
+1. First dorsal fin is placed back on body, closer to pelvic fins than to pectoral fins

 2. First and second dorsal and anal fins nearly equal in size